adobe/wskdebug/README.md

   source-path  Path to local action sources, file or folder (optional)            [string]

 Action options:
-  -m, --main   Name of action entry point                                         [string] -k, --kind   Action kind override, needed for blackbox images                   [string] -i, --image  Docker image to use as action container                            [string]
+  -m, --main    Name of action entry point                                        [string] -k, --kind    Action kind override, needed for blackbox images                  [string] -i, --image   Docker image to use as action container                           [string] --on-build    Shell command for custom action build step                        [string] --build-path  Path to built action, result of --on-build command                [string]

 LiveReload options:
-  -l         Enable browser LiveReload on [source-path] --lr-port  Port for browser LiveReload (defaults to 35729)                      [number] -P         Invoke action with these parameters on changes to [source-path].
+  -l         Enable browser LiveReload on [source-path]
+  --lr-port  Port for browser LiveReload (defaults to 35729)                      [number] -P         Invoke action with these parameters on changes to [source-path].
              Argument can be json string or name of json file.                    [string]